electron-plumber/electron-big-book/docs/math/0 Core Courses/28 Chapter7 analytic geometry Module3 circles.md

   Then compare __the sizes of $\boldsymbol{d}$ and $\boldsymbol{r}$__ to __determine their relationship__.
   The most important positional relationship is tangency.
-  Additionally, when the line intersects the circle, you should be able to use __the Pythagorean theorem to find the chord length__:
+  Additionally, when the line intersects the circle, you should be able to use __the pythagorean theorem to find the chord length__:
   $\textsf{chord length} = \boldsymbol{2\sqrt{r^2-d^2}}$.